linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *April 2023 - present*

-At Twinfinity I've worked with their backend.
+At Twinfinity I've worked with their back-end.
 I've been part of of a team that is responsible for taking raw IFC and DWG files and then parsing them into a useful format for front-end applications.
 In addition to this I've been involved with authentication and authorization.

-While I've mainly worked in backend, I've done some minor frontend related work.
+While I've mainly worked in back-end, I've done some minor front-end related work.

 Skills used:
   : C#, Java, DWG, IFC, ODA, TypeScript, OIDC